Climate Change and Human Health (2026): Pollution, Heat Waves & Disease Risks Explained

 B. Water Pollution

-Contaminated water, industrial effluent, farming runoff and poor handling of waste products etc. impact millions of human beings on earth.
+Contaminated water, industrial effluent, farming wastes and poor handling of waste products etc. impact millions of human beings on earth.
 Water pollution leads to diarrhea, cholera, typhoid or other alimentary issues.
-In the countryside, there have been incidences of skeletal fluorosis to cancer after being exposed to poisonous arsenic and fluoride contamination in their ground water.
+In the countryside, incidences of skeletal fluorosis to cancer after being exposed to poisonous arsenic and fluoride contamination in their ground water.

 C. Soil Pollution